juliusgambe/tp/docs/tutorials/TracingCode.md

 text `execute`.
 </box>

-A quick look at the `seedu.address.logic.Logic` (an extract given below) confirms that this indeed might be what we’re looking for.
+A quick look at the `logic.com.homeboss.Logic` (an extract given below) confirms that this indeed might be what we’re looking for.

 ```java